Back to blog

 If we run this code, it will print 200 if everything works.
 If you see a different value, make sure you have followed the steps correctly.
 Also, validate and ensure the credentials you have used are correct.
 In the unlikely case that you receive an HTTP 500 error message, our API failed to process the request.
 In case of any errors or questions, you can always contact our 24/7 available support team.

-In the next section, we will explore how to extract the data into JSON and CSV formats.
+In the next section, we will explore how to extract the data into JSON.

 First, we will export the data into a JSON object.
 This can be done using a single line of code shown below:

 The data object will contain the search results in a python dictionary, which can be used for further processing.
+Additionally, you need to loop over the data object to retrieve scraped data for each page.
 Let's now export the data into JSON format.

 For this purpose, we will use the pandas library as shown below: